aws-samples/amazon-sagemaker-secure-mlops/README.md

   )
 ```

-You will be able to create and run the training job
+You are able to create and run the training job.

 # Deployment